CameronKorb/iPhone-Apps/README.md

-# iPhone-Apps
+# iPhone-Apps / School Work
-Just some stuff I've made as I am self-teaching myself app-making.
+Just some stuff I've made as I am teaching myself app-making.
+Also some of the school projects I've done.